fallen-icarus/cardano-loans/README.md

 spending redeemer.
 All other inputs will be ignored.

-If the ActiveDatum says the collateral is swappable, the borrower can swap out collateral when making a payment as long as the relative value of the collateral is still valid.
+If the ActiveDatum says the collateral is swappable, the borrower can swap out collateral when making a payment as long as the total relative value of the collateral is still valid.

 To account for interest, collateral can only be taken proportional to the amount of the `loanOutstanding` paid off.
 This ensures there will always be collateral until the very end of the